Loading this page.

 Featured floor and mix are currently met for this branch.

-Decide between module, collection, or guided route before you search.
+Decide between module, collection, or guided route before you search, so the next page is doing selection instead of explanation.

-Open Models when you already know the content kind you need, but not yet the exact node.
+Open Models when the content kind is already clear but the exact node is not.

-Search works best once the phrase or lane is already clear.
+Search works best once the phrase, lane, or branch question is already stable enough to narrow the library directly.

 Archive hands off into two middle layers: Guides for workflow, Studies for case reading.

-Use these clusters when the structural question is clear but the first node is not.
+Use these clusters when the structural question is clear but the first node is not, especially when the real issue is proof order rather than a raw topic filter.

-Use this cluster when the comparison lens is harbor clearance, corridor hardening, strait control, and the urban surfaces that convert sea movement into political leverage.
+Use this cluster when the comparison lens is harbor clearance, rerouting cost, strait control, and the transfer surfaces that convert sea movement into durable political leverage.

 Use this cluster when the comparison lens is rupture, inherited infrastructure, residue management, and the smaller successor geometries that still function after system breakdown.